jlwether/hello-world/README.md

 $$e^{i\pi} + 1 = 0$$
 ```
-In non-list text, it is sufficient for it to be on its own line (but separate paragraph is good, too):
+In non-list text, it is sometimes sufficient for it to be on its own line, but I think it is good practice to use a separate paragraph, because that always seems to work.
+But here goes:
 $$e^{i\pi} + 1 = 0$$
 Yes, that works.
 ```
-In non-list text, it is sufficient for it to be on its own line (but separate paragraph is good, too):
+In non-list text, it is sometimes sufficient for it to be on its own line, but I think it is good practice to use a separate paragraph, because that always seems to work.
+But here goes:
 $$e^{i\pi} + 1 = 0$$
 Yes, that works.